mohammedhegazyy/AngularRouting/README.md

-# HCIAssignment
-This is solution to lab7
+# This is a routing project that can move from pages using angular.